Anti-NFL billboard to be near Chargers' home

-A digital billboard near the StubHub Center in Los Angeles will display five anti-NFL messages for the next three weeks thanks to the efforts of a scorned Chargers fan, who is upset his favorite team relocated from San Diego.
+A digital billboard near the StubHub Center in Los Angeles will display five anti-NFL messages for the next three weeks thanks to the efforts of a scorned Chargers fan who is upset that his favorite team relocated from San Diego.

-Joseph MacRae raised more than $10,000 with an online fundraiser to pay for the billboards and designed the images.
+Joseph MacRae designed the images and raised more than $10,000 with an online fundraiser to pay for the billboards.
 In the message on the GoFundMe page, MacRae wrote, "This isn't just for San Diego fans.
 This is for Oakland fans and St. Louis fans as well.
 Your cities didn't deserve this and most importantly, you didn't deserve this."

 He also vowed that some of the messages will include #Oakland and #STL.